 2. Plumbing Subcontractors

-Besides installing pipes, plumbing is about ensuring seamless functionality in the entire system.
-From drainage and waste systems to connecting main water lines and setting up piping for multi-story buildings, plumbing subcontractors must execute complex tasks efficiently.
+These types of subcontractors, besides installing pipes and plumbing, are about ensuring seamless functionality throughout the entire system.
+From drainage and waste systems to connecting main water lines and installing piping in multi-story buildings, plumbing subcontractors must execute complex tasks efficiently— often relying on plumbing takeoff software to estimate material quantities and plan installations accurately.

-Example Tasks: Laying out drainage and waste systems, connecting main water lines to fixtures, installing water heaters, setting up complex piping systems for multi-story buildings.
+Example tasks: Laying out drainage and waste systems, connecting main water lines to fixtures, installing water heaters, and setting up complex piping systems for multi-story buildings.

-Why They’re Important: Proper plumbing ensures the safety and comfort of a building's occupants.
+Why they’re important: Proper plumbing ensures the safety and comfort of a building's occupants.
 Faulty installation can lead to leaks, water damage, or even health hazards from poor waste management.
-A reliable plumbing system keeps everything flowing smoothly, reducing the risk of costly repairs later.

 3. Lumber Framing Subcontractors

-Example Tasks: Constructing roof trusses, building floor systems, erecting structural walls, integrating windows and doors into the framework.
+Example tasks: Constructing roof trusses, building floor systems, erecting structural walls, and integrating windows and doors into the framework.

-Why They’re Important: The accuracy of a framing subcontractor impacts the entire construction process.
-Improperly framed walls can result in misaligned drywall, uneven floors, and doors or windows that don’t fit properly.
+Why they’re important: Improperly framed walls can result in misaligned drywall, uneven floors, and doors or windows that don’t fit properly.
 Quality framing sets the stage for smooth installations by other trades, such as electricians and drywall specialists.

 4. Drywall Subcontractors